What is a cookie?

 To opt out of being tracked by Google Analytics, please click here.
 On this website you’ll find information about a browser plug-in that can be installed to prevent your data from being used by Google Analytics.

-Soccer on Sunday has numerous overheads which we offset through showing readers adverts provided by Google Adsense.
+Soccer on Sunday has numerous overheads which we offset through showing our readers adverts, some of which might depend upon cookies.

 - Help show ads that are relevant to you based on inferred interests.
 This is often called online behavioural advertising (OBA)